Sunset Sonoma Coast wildflowers, California

 Sunset Sonoma Coast wildflowers, CaliforniaSunset, Sonoma Coast California #60392 Purchase

-California’s Sonoma Coast stretches roughly from Bodega Bay in the south to Mendocino County line in the north.
-In this post I will feature areas of Sonoma Coast State Park, a highly scenic and popular area to the north of Bodega bay.
-This was my second visit to the area, and the first in which I was able to take time to appreciate and photograph the scenery.
+California’s Sonoma Coast stretches roughly from Bodega Bay in the south to the Mendocino County line in the north.
+In this post, I will feature areas of Sonoma Coast State Park, a highly scenic and popular area to the north of Bodega Bay.
+This was my second visit to the area and the first in which I was able to take time to appreciate and photograph the scenery.
 Visiting in the spring I wanted to take advantage of plentiful wildflowers along the coastal bluffs, and the greenery of surrounding hills.
 Although visiting during spring I avoided persistent coastal fog there were constant winds instead.

 Sonoma Coast wildflowers, CaliforniaSonoma Coast California #60377 Purchase